graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### Tagged

-Tagged types are an abstract type where exactly one field out of a list of potential fields must be present.
-The possible fields of a tagged type are explicitly listed out in `fields`.
-No modification of a type is necessary to use it as the field type of a tagged type.
+Tagged types are an type where exactly one member out of a list of potential members must be present.
+The possible members of a tagged type are explicitly listed out in `members`.
+No modification of a type is necessary to use it as the member type of a tagged type.

 Fields

 * `kind` must return `__TypeKind.TAGGED`.
 * `name` must return a String.
 * `description` may return a String or {null}.
-* `fields`: The set of fields query-able on this type.
+* `members`: The set of members query-able on this type.
   * Accepts the argument `includeDeprecated` which defaults to {false}.
-If {true}, deprecated fields are also returned.
+If {true}, deprecated members are also returned.
-  * All fields present must have zero arguments.
 * All other fields must return {null}.